 How Dangerous is Reckless Driving in Louisiana?

 Reckless driving in Louisiana is surprisingly common.
 The unfortunate truth is most people are in a rush.
 They may succumb to in-vehicle distractions and generally live in service of self.
 You should not have to suffer without compensation simply because other drivers are careless and selfish.
 Our legal team is here to help you obtain compensation following an accident with a reckless driver in Louisiana.
 We will also aid you in any other incident in which another person or party failed to provide due care.
-Mike Brandner Injury Attorneys can also help drivers charged with reckless driving.
+Mike Brandner Law can also help drivers charged with reckless driving.

 The Definition of Reckless Driving